What To Know About Attending a Paperhand Show

 We highly recommend arriving early to see the wonderful opening acts and to ensure you get the seating you desire.

-On Saturday’s, we recommend arriving extra early (around 5:45) to ensure you have a seat.
-Saturday shows at the Forest Theatre usually sell out!
+On Saturday’s, we recommend arriving extra early (around 5:30) to ensure you have a seat.
+For Sunday matinees, we recommend arriving an hour early at 1:30pm.
+Saturday shows as well as Sunday matinees at the Forest Theatre usually sell out!
 Get there EXTRA early or, if possible, choose a Friday or Sunday.
 Same great show, more elbow room.
 Give yourself some extra time to find parking as well!

 • Desire to have more room with friends and family at the show?
 Then attend a Friday or Sunday performance!
 Saturdays are our most attended shows.
 At The Forest Theatre, these performances are at full capacity and it’s necessary for everyone to scoot in and make room for all to enjoy the show.